Training our Community Volunteers

 For those recommended by their local community energy group there is a $575 discount (with the student paying only $25.00 to Box Hill Institute).
 To contact your local participating group, write to email@example.com and we will connect you with the appropriate group.

 Fee Subsidy Conditions

-Applicants who apply through their local community energy group and who have the support of that group can take advantage of a significant course fee subsidy for the first trial of this course.
-This is a one time only offer and the number of places available are limited by budgetary constraints.
+Applicants who apply through their local community energy group and who have the support of that group can take advantage of a significant course fee subsidy.
 Applications must be made through the community energy group or through Yarra Valley Community Power Hub and not online by the individual.